(Q) Do unpublished writers really stand a chance of being included in Verandah and winning a prize?

 (Q) If I include a SASE (stamped, self addressed envelope), will you return my entry and give me some feedback?

 (A) No and no. Verandah takes months of work to put together and we cannot commit to offering feedback for several hundred entries.
-Please, please don’t send us the only copy of your work.
+In 2016, we will only be accepting submissions by EMAIL.

 (Q) Do you have any advice for first-time submitters?